Attack helicopter: Soviet Union and its successor states

 Mil Mi-24P, a later production variant of the Mi-24.
 These helicopters were used extensively in the Soviet–Afghan War.

-During the early 1960s, Soviet engineers started experimenting with various designs aimed at producing an aerial vehicle that could provide battlefield mobility for infantry and provide fire support to army forces on the ground.
+During the early 1960s, Soviet engineers began experimenting with various designs to produce an aerial vehicle capable of providing battlefield mobility for infantry and fire support to ground forces.
 The first of these concepts was a mock-up unveiled in 1966 in the experimental shop of the Ministry of Aircraft's factory number 329, where Mikhail Leont'yevich Mil was head designer.
-The mock-up, which was designated V-24, was based on another project, the V-22 utility helicopter, which itself never entered production.
+The mock-up, designated V-24, was based on another project, the V-22 utility helicopter, which never entered production.
 The V-24 had an infantry transport compartment that could hold eight troops sitting back to back, and a set of small wings positioned to the top rear of the passenger cabin, capable of holding up to six missiles or rocket pods, along with a twin-barrel GSh-23L cannon fixed to the landing skid.

-These designs were proposed by Mil to the Soviet armed forces, and while he had the support of a number of strategists, he was opposed by several more senior members of the armed forces who believed that conventional weapons were a better use of resources.
-Despite the opposition, Mil managed to persuade the defence minister's first deputy, Marshal Andrey A. Grechko, to convene an expert panel to look into the matter.
-While the panel's opinions were mixed, supporters of the project eventually held sway and a request for design proposals for a battlefield support helicopter was issued.
+Mil proposed these designs to the Soviet armed forces.
+While he had the support of several strategists, he was opposed by several more senior members of the armed forces who believed that conventional weapons were a better use of resources.
+Despite opposition, Mil managed to persuade the defense minister's first deputy, Marshal Andrey A. Grechko, to convene an expert panel to investigate the matter.
+While the panel's opinions were mixed, supporters of the project eventually held sway, and a request for design proposals for a battlefield support helicopter was issued.

-The development of gunships and attack helicopters by the US Army during the Vietnam War convinced the Soviets of the advantages of armed helicopter ground support doctrine, which had a positive influence on moving forward with the development of the Mil Mi-24.
-After several mock-ups were produced, a directive was issued on 6 May 1968 to proceed with development of a twin-engine design of the helicopter.
+The development of gunships and attack helicopters by the US Army during the Vietnam War convinced the Soviets of the advantages of armed helicopter ground-support doctrine, which helped move forward the development of the Mil Mi-24.
+After several mock-ups were produced, a directive was issued on 6 May 1968 to proceed with the development of a twin-engine helicopter design.
 Work proceeded under Mil until his death in 1970.
 Detailed design work began in August 1968 under the codename Yellow 24.
 A full-scale mock-up of the design was reviewed and approved in February 1969.
-Flight tests with a prototype began on 15 September 1969 with a tethered hover, and four days later the first free flight was conducted.
+Flight tests with a prototype began on 15 September 1969 with a tethered hover, and four days later, the first free flight was conducted.
 A second prototype was built, followed by a test batch of ten helicopters.
-A number of other design changes were made until the production version Mi-24A entered production in 1970, obtaining its initial operating capability in 1971 and was officially accepted into the state arsenal in 1972.
+Some other design changes were made until the production version, the Mi-24A, entered production in 1970, obtained its initial operating capability in 1971, and was officially accepted into the state arsenal in 1972.
 Numerous versions have been developed to this day.